MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/_shared/v2/prepare-permissions.md

 1. Copy the token.
 You'll use this token when you configure the agent.

+::: moniker-end

+::: moniker range="<= tfs-2017"

-#### Authenticate as a user of TFS 2017 or newer
+#### Authenticate as a Windows user (TFS 2015 and TFS 2017)

-You can use either a domain user or a local Windows user on each of your TFS application tiers.
+As an alternative, on TFS 2017, you can use either a domain user or a local Windows user on each of your TFS application tiers.

-#### Authenticate as a user of TFS 2015

-(Applies only to macOS and Linux.)
-We recommend that you create a local Windows user on each of your TFS application tiers and dedicate that user for the purpose of deploying build agents.
+On TFS 2015, for macOS and Linux only, we recommend that you create a local Windows user on each of your TFS application tiers and dedicate that user for the purpose of deploying build agents.

+::: moniker-end

 ### Confirm the user has permission

 Make sure the user account that you're going to use has permission to register the agent.

-> Is the user you plan to use is an Azure DevOps organization owner or a TFS server administrator?
-If so, then skip these steps.
-Otherwise you might see a message like this: _Sorry, we couldn't add the identity.
-Please try a different identity._
+Is the user an Azure DevOps organization owner or TFS server administrator? **Stop here**, you have permission.

+Otherwise:

 <ol>
-<li>Open a browser and navigate to the _Agent pools_ tab for your Azure DevOps organization or TFS server:
+<li>Open a browser and navigate to the **Agent pools** tab for your Azure Pipelines organization or TFS server:

 [!INCLUDE [include](../../_shared/agent-pools-tab.md)]</li>